 For over a decade, Dr. Hilary Tindle and the University of Pittsburgh analyzed bariatric patients’ suicide rates in Pennsylvania.
 They determined that there is a heightened suicide risk after weight-loss surgery.
 While many occurred within 3 years after surgery, 30% of which happened in less than 2 years.

 According to Tindle’s team, more studies are needed to understand why bariatric surgery patients show an increased suicide risk.
 If there are characteristics connected to a higher risk, some suicides might be prevented by more careful monitoring and treatment.

 What should Bariatric Patients do?

-Many patients think that after surgery they will be relieved of depression, anxiety, and other issues, but this not always true.
+Many patients think that after surgery, they will be relieved of depression, anxiety, and other issues, but this is not always true.
 While patients can be physically healthier, surgeons normally express caution that the patient’s psychological health will often remain unchanged.
 Patients who find themselves depressed before surgery are often advised to see therapists regularly after surgery.

 If you or a loved one need help, please get in touch with the National Suicide Prevention Lifeline for the right health care.
 Otherwise, speak to a medical advisor or visit a local medical center for help.
 Mental health is just as important to weight loss as other health problems like sleep apnea and type 2 diabetes.